| |

 You can either bring a blanket and set up shop on the beach, or head up onto the bluffs to the east of the beach, where there’s a point that juts out into the sea and has some benches overlooking the spectacular coastal landscape.

-Day 9: Sagres and the Western Algarve
+Sagres and the Western Algarve

-On your third day, head the opposite direction towards the Atlantic Ocean, where you’ll find a dramatic coastline that looks a little bit different than the one you’ve explored so far.
-Think towering limestone cliffs and dramatic drop offs with the churning sea below.
+Head west towards the Atlantic Ocean, where you’ll find a dramatic coastline that looks a little bit different than the one you’ve explored so far.

-Start by driving all the way out to Farol do Cabo de SĂŁo Vicente, the southwestern-most point in Europe, and making your way back east towards Lagos.
+Start by driving all the way out to Farol do Cabo de São Vicente, the southwestern-most point in Europe, and making your way back east towards Lagos.

 • Praia do Beliche (here on Google Maps) was our favorite beach in the area, and the steps leading down to it are super steep (which is saying something in Europe, land of the unnecessarily steep steps).

 • The town of Sagres is a little sleepy, but it’s worth heading out to the Fortaleza de Sagres, which you’ll have to pay a few Euros to access, but the views from the point are worth it.
 It is going to be windy when you’re there – it almost always is.
 It’s also home to some of the best surfing in Europe if that’s something you’re into.
-We were there in the winter, so we took a hard pass on surfing lessons
+We were there in the winter, so we took a hard pass on surfing lessons.

 • Praia da Mareta (here on Google Maps) and Praia do Martinhal (here on Google Maps) are two nearby beaches we enjoyed.

 After you’ve explored Sagres and the surrounding area, you can either head back to where you’re staying and do some more exploring, or head up the coast north along Portugal’s Atlantic coast to Praia da Arrifana, which is a different feeling than the Algarve.
-Or you could stop by the small fishing town of Salema on your way back to Lagos.

 Where to Stay in the Algarve